 I have recently been given access to the colour slide collection of my friend’s late father-in-law, Denis James Strever, who travelled extensively in South Africa in the 1960s and early 1970s.
 These are some of his photographs of a family holiday spent at the famous Royal Natal National Park Hotel.
 In the 1970s, the Royal Natal National Park Hotel was in full swing and a lovely place to visit.
 Because of their age, the Agfacolor photographic slides have changed colour, becoming more magenta in the 50 or so years since they were taken.
 In this article, I use these photographs to contrast the hotel in its heyday with the ruin it has become, despite the excellent location within the new uKhahlamba Drakensberg National Park World Heritage Site and the Transfrontier Park.

 View of the royal Natal National Park Hotel and extensive grounds in the early 1970s.
 The building with the two stone chimneys is clearly visible.
 The hotel faced north rather than south-west towards the mountain view.
-(James Strever)
+(Denis Strever)

 The Royal Natal National Park